edgarfinn/Learning-Python/Strings.md

 ## Accessing values in a strings
 Square brackets give access to any character within a string.
 So where `s = 'hello'`, `s[1]` will be `'e'`.

 If the index passed into the square brackets falls out of the bounds of the string python will raise an error.
-In this respect, the Python style is to halt if it doesn't know what to do, rather than just make up a default value.
+In this way, the Python style is to halt if it doesn't know what to do, rather than make up a default value.

+The `slice` method is also handy for extracting substrings (see below).

+The `len('...')` method will tell you the length of a string. eg `len('hello')` will return `5`.

+Bracket notation and the `len()` method both also work on any sequence data types in python (strings, lists etc...).

+Unlike other languages such as Javascript, the `+` operator does not convert numbers (or other types) into a string (type coercion).

+For numbers and arithmetic, the standard `+`, `-`, `\` and `*` operators work as expected.
+There is no `++` operators, but `+=` and `-=` work for incrementing / decrement.

+For integer division, it is most correct to use double forward slashes (eg `6 // 2` would return `3`, `5 // 4` would return `1` etc...).

+The `print()` operator prints out one or more Python items followed by a newline.
+A trailing comma will omit the newline.

+A "raw" string literal is rpefixed with an `r`, and passes all characters through without any formatting or special treatment.
+For example `r'x\ny'` would evaluate to a 4-chatacter string 'r\\xny' with no newline character between x and y.

+Similarly, a `u` prefix allows you to write a unicode string literal.